Tsebo200/Aureum-Elegance-Frontend/README.md

    dotnet run
    ```

-   The backend should now be running at `http://localhost:5000/`.
+   The backend will run at `http://localhost:5000/`.

 6. **Run Frontend (Development Mode)**